awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-sessions-start.md

 After the connection is made, you can run bash commands \(Linux\) or PowerShell commands \(Windows\) as you would through any other connection type\.

+## Starting a Session \(Amazon EC2 Console\)<a name="start-ec2-console"></a>

+You can use the Amazon Elastic Compute Cloud \(Amazon EC2\) console to start a session with an instance in your account\.

+**Note**
+If you receive an error that you’re not authorized to perform one or more Systems Manager actions \(`ssm:command-name`, then you must contact your administrator for assistance\.
+Your administrator is the person that provided you with your user name and password\.
+Ask that person to update your policies to allow you to start sessions from the Amazon EC2 console\.
+If you are an administrator, see [Quickstart Default IAM Policies for Session Manager](getting-started-restrict-access-quickstart.md) for more information\.

+**To start a session \(Amazon EC2 console\)**

+1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

+1. In the navigation pane, choose **Instances**

+1. Select the instance and choose **Connect**\.

+1. For **Connection method**, choose **Session Manager**\.

+1. Choose **Connect**\.

+After the connection is made, you can run bash commands \(Linux\) or PowerShell commands \(Windows\) as you would through any other connection type\.

 ## Starting a Session \(AWS CLI\)<a name="sessions-start-cli"></a>

 To start a session using the AWS CLI, run the following command:

 **Note**
+Before attempting to start a session, ensure that the necessary setup steps for Session Manager have been completed\.
+For information, see [Getting Started with Session Manager](session-manager-getting-started.md)\.
 To use the AWS CLI to run session commands, the Session Manager plugin must also be installed on your local machine\.
 For information, see [\(Optional\) Install the Session Manager Plugin for the AWS CLI](session-manager-working-with-install-plugin.md)\.

 ```